 What is the difference between acupressure and acupuncture?

 Acupressure and acupuncture both focus on unblocking energy in the body.
 Although the technique used is different.
 Acupuncture uses fine needles to stimulate sensory nerves under the skin.
-In an acupressure session, the therapist will apply pressure to the body using their hands, elbows or feet.
+In an acupressure session, the therapist will apply pressure to stimulate the body’s pressure points using their hands instead of needles.

 The main difference is that acupuncture needles tend to trigger a stronger reaction to the blockages.
 Whereas acupressure is less invasive and more suitable for people with an aversion to needles.
 A benefit with acupressure is that you can also perform it on yourself once you’ve been guided by a professional.